encode/django-rest-framework/docs/api-guide/views.md

 ### .finalize_response(self, request, response, \*args, **kwargs)

-Ensures that any `Response` object returned from the handler method will be rendered into the correct content type, as determined by the content negotation.
+Ensures that any `Response` object returned from the handler method will be rendered into the correct content type, as determined by the content negotiation.

 You won't typically need to override this method.